godot-rust/book/src/intro/hello-world.md

 Open the Godot project manager and create a new Godot 4 project in the `godot/` subfolder.
 Add a `Sprite2D` to the center of a new scene.
 We recommend that you follow the [Official tutorial][tutorial-begin] and stop at the point where it asks you to create a script.
-We will show you how to do that part in Rust.

 Run your scene to make sure everything is working.
 Save the changes and consider versioning each step of the tutorial in Git.